cowboybob-ttv/pandemonium-dialogue-system/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-To use this example you will need to install TextMeshPro in your Unity Project.\n Unity Version 2019.1+.
+To use this example you will need to install TextMeshPro in your Unity Project.
+Unity Version 2019.1+.

 ### Installation